 Here's a look at the ingredients needed to make this recipe.
 The exact measurements are listed in the recipe card below.

-Mayonnaise: I like to use avocado oil-based mayo.
+Mayonnaise: I use avocado oil-based mayo.

 Vinegar: I prefer to use apple cider vinegar.